Is Rudy Giuliani going to be on The Masked Singer season 7?

 Giuliani has reportedly not been cut from the show

-Since the season premiere of The Masked Singer on 9 March, fans have wondered whether or not Rudy Giuliani is still on season seven.
+Since the season premiere of The Masked Singer on 9 March, fans have wondered if Rudy Giuliani is still on season seven.

 The ex-New York City mayor was reportedly unmasked during February’s filming of season seven, prompting judges Ken Jeong and Robin Thicke to walk off stage.

-According to a recent Newsweek report, Fox has confirmed that Giuliani’s appearance has not been cut from the show’s schedule, despite of his assumed absence from the premiere.
+According to a recent Newsweek report, Fox has confirmed that Giuliani’s appearance has not been cut from the show’s schedule, despite his apparent absence from the premiere.

 Fox Entertainment’s vice president Jean Guerin wrote in an email: “The show’s general format features three groups across the season, and like most productions, the groups are not necessarily taped sequentially, so we don’t always know the order they will air.”

-Fans on Twitter have begun to speculate which mask Giuliani might be behind.
+Fans on Twitter have already begun to speculate which mask Giuliani might be behind.

 Others remained uncertain: “Cyclops sounded like Giuliani unless i’m trying way too hard to figure out which one he is & WHEN the dramatic unmasking will happen.”